cgomesu/youtube4tvh/README.md

 # Youtube 4 tvh
-Youtube4tvh is a non-interactive Python CLI program that uses Youtube API to find live-streams and create (or update) m3u playlists.
-The m3u file follows IPTV conventions that allow a TVHeadend (TVH) server to create an IPTV network with them, and each stream is piped into TVHeadend via a Streamlink (https://streamlink.github.io/) shell script.
+Youtube4tvh is a Python CLI program that uses Youtube API to find live-streams and create (or update) m3u playlists.
+The m3u file follows IPTV conventions that allow a TVHeadend
+(TVH; https://github.com/tvheadend/tvheadend) server to create an IPTV network with them, and each stream is piped into TVHeadend via a Streamlink (https://streamlink.github.io/) shell script.